-Last year, we warned sportsmen of an impending attack on hunting that would have ramifications on hound hunters, deer hunters and wildlife managers, while also saddling taxpayers larger issues that range from monetary costs to potentially dangerous situations.
+Last year, we warned sportsmen of an impending attack on hunting that would have ramifications on hound hunters, deer hunters and wildlife managers, while also saddling taxpayers with larger issues that range from monetary costs to potentially dangerous situations.
 That dire warning, ignored by many in the press, is coming to fruition.

 The Humane Society of the United States, the largest anti-hunting, animal-rights organization in the world, which purports to save puppies and kittens but in reality has waged an ideological war upon wildlife management and the livestock industry, issued a “study” on the “deadliest” states for mountain lions.